Skip to main content

 Environment, Validation, and Dumps

-This page documents how the current config-v2 surface maps to environment variables, how validation behaves, and how to use the built-in dump modes.
+This page documents how the current config-v2 surface maps to environment variables, how value placeholders work, how validation behaves, and how to use the built-in dump modes.

 Environment Variables